 By using the English campers already know in a comfortable, fun environment, they go home with a positive view of English.
 Campers can experience using English freely, outside the classroom.
 Instead of seeing English as a subject of study, campers learn to see English as a communication tool.

-Campers signing up for the Challenge Program often come into camp with having learned some words or phrases in English, but are uncomfortable understanding much everyday English, and require Japanese support during daily activities.
+Campers signing up for the Challenge Program often come into camp having learned some words or phrases in English, but are uncomfortable understanding much everyday English, and require Japanese support during daily activities.
 For that reason, all staff working with Challenge Program campers can speak English and Japanese.

 A major perk of camp is that campers, through play while using the level of English they’re comfortable with, will return home with an increased interest in English and a stronger motivation to improve.